The Bedroom: Creating a Serene Escape in Your Home

 It’s no good having a soothing palette on the walls and heaped bedlinens to sink into if you’ve got one stark ceiling light above your head.
 Ensure that the lighting in your bedroom is soft and low when you head up to chill out and unwind.
 It’s worth putting a couple of bedside table lamps in the room, and perhaps wall or floor lighting if you need a little more to read your book by.

-To really amp up the relaxing ambience; introduce some scented candles; take a look at The Independent for a list of some of the best scented candles and drift off to a dreamy sleep (after you’ve blown them out).
+To really amp up the relaxing ambience, introduce some scented candles; take a look at The Independent for a list of some of the best scented candles and drift off to a dreamy sleep (after you’ve blown them out).
 You want each of your senses to be as calm as possible, so now you’ve soothed yourself with the lighting and scent of the room; put down your phone.
 The temptation to have a scroll right before sleep is so tempting, but it can be detrimental to a proper night’s rest.
-Take out the T.V and leave it for the living room; think about the top spas and retreats and how they don’t have TOWIE on in the background.
-By looking after what’s best for a great night of Zs; you’ll be able to wake up refreshed i your shiny new bedroom that’s fit for a 5-star hotel.
+Take out the TV and leave it for the living room; think about the top spas and retreats and how they don’t have TOWIE on in the background.
+By looking after what’s best for a great night of Zs, you’ll be able to wake up refreshed in your shiny new bedroom that’s fit for a 5-star hotel.

 This is a collaborative post.